 You must notify your landlord in writing within 4 days after you move of a forwarding address where you can be reached and where you will receive mail; otherwise your landlord shall be relieved of sending you an itemized list of damages and the penalties adherent to that failure.

-Failure to provide this disclosure relieves the tenant of an obligation to provide a forwarding address in order to receive a refund of unused security deposit funds.
+Landlord failure to provide this disclosure means the tenant needn’t provide a forwarding address to receive any unused portion of the security deposit.

 Download: Michigan Move-In Checklist Disclosure Form (PDF)